HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/doors.md

 - Vault Doors can be used as an indestructible cover once opened.
 - Garage Doors can be used as an alternative exit to the removed House.

-# Trivia

-- All types of Doors were designed by platonthek.

 # History

 - [v0.19.0](https://github.com/HasangerGames/suroi/releases/tag/v0.19.0).